A Guide to Hand Hygiene

 - Rinse your hands with water.

-Though this may seem like an exhaustive list, according to experts, the entire process should only last the amount of time it would take to sing Happy Birthday twice through.
-For those hoping to practice their singing skills, handwashing could actually kill two birds with one stone!
+Though this may seem like an exhaustive list, according to experts, the entire process should only last the amount of time it would take to sing Happy Birthday twice.
+During the pandemic, many entertaining videos emerged for those a little bored of this tune and wanting to expand their repertoire to something else.
+From All Star to Bohemian Rhapsody, you can choose whichever song suits your mood to ensure you spend those 20 seconds wisely.
+For those hoping to practise their singing skills, handwashing could actually kill two birds with one stone!

 Step 3: Don’t forget to dry off!